f-droid/fdroid-website/_posts/2018-11-23-twif-31-a-look-at-app-rankings-and-briar-arrives.md

 #### A look into app rankings

 **Mobilsicher** looked into how various app stores rank their apps in search results.
-F-Droid was mentioned as an option that delibarately uses a very simple ranking algorithm, although it's not very effective.
+F-Droid was mentioned as an option that deliberately uses a very simple ranking algorithm, although it's not very effective.
 [Article in German](https://mobilsicher.de/hintergrund/kritisch-hinterfragt-app-rankings-auf-android-und-ios).

 #### New apps